-Find Out What to Expect after Getting Arrested for Drunk Driving in Arizona from Our Phoenix DUI Defense Lawyers
+Find Out What to Expect after Getting Arrested for Drunk Driving in Arizona from Our Tempe and Phoenix DUI Lawyers

-You Must Request an MVD Hearing to To Avoid Losing Your Driving Privileges
+You Must Request an MVD Hearing To Avoid Losing Your Driving Privileges

 If you blew 0.08 or more, you should have received a form that advised you that your privilege to drive in Arizona would automatically be suspended in 15 days unless you requested an administrative hearing with the Arizona Motor Vehicle Division (MVD).
 At this point, requesting an MVD hearing is the only way to avoid or mitigate the automatic suspension of your privilege to drive in Arizona due to your DUI arrest.
 If you properly request a hearing within the 15-day time window, the suspension will not go into effect, if at all, until your MVD hearing is resolved.